flowwer-dev/pull-request-stats/README.md

 ![](/assets/historical.png)

-## PRIVACY
+## Privacy
-No repository data is collected, stored or distributed by this GitHub action.
-This action is state-less.
+* **No repository data is collected**, stored or distributed by this GitHub action.
+This action is **state-less**.
+* Charts data is send over the URL, and never stored or transmitted anywhere else.
+* [Minimal data](/src/interactors/trackRun.js) is send to Mixpanel in order to improve this action.
+However, you can opt-out using `telemtry` option.

 ## Usage